austinjjelliott/odin-recipes/README.md

 Wish me more luck ...

 Third time going in to play with the box values... changed the homepage box properties  (margin, padding, border) only.
+Added margin of 0 auto to my steps lists to help better align the numbers onto the background color